flatironinstitute/CaImAn/README.md

 ## Documentation & Wiki

 Documentation of the code can be found [here](https://caiman.readthedocs.io/en/master/).
-Moreover, our [wiki page](https://github.com/flatironinstitute/CaImAn/wiki) covers some aspects of the code.

 ### Installation for behavioral analysis
 * Installation on Linux (Windows and MacOS are problematic with anaconda at the moment)
    * create a new environment (suggested for safety) and follow the instructions for the calcium imaging installation
    * Install spams, as explained [here](http://spams-devel.gforge.inria.fr/).
-Installation is not straightforward and it might take some trials to get it right
+Installation is not straightforward and it might take some trials to get it right.

 ## Demos